MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/adding-event-tracing-to-kernel-mode-drivers.md

 Before you begin coding, you must decide what type of events you want the driver to log through Event Tracing for Windows (ETW).
 For example, you might want to log events that can help you diagnose problems after your driver is distributed, or events that might help you as you are developing your driver.For information, see [Windows Event Log Reference](/windows/win32/wes/windows-event-log-reference).

 The types of events are identified with channels.
 A *channel* is a named stream of events of type Admin, Operational, Analytical, or Debug directed toward a specific audience, similar to a television channel.
 A channel delivers the events from the event provider to the event logs and event consumers.
-For information, see[Defining Channels](/windows/win32/wes/defining-channels).
+For information, see [Defining Channels](/windows/win32/wes/defining-channels).

 During development, you are most likely interested in tracing events that help you debug your code.
 This same channel could be used in the production code to help troubleshoot problems that might appear after the driver is deployed.
 You might also want to trace events that could be used to measure performance; these events can help IT professionals fine tune server performance and can help identify network bottlenecks.